bjvanbemmel/rtouch/README.md

 rtouch --force project/main.go
 ```

+## Contribute:
+`rtouch` makes use of the MIT license.
+You're free to create a pull request and/or fork the project.
+Just make sure to keep the MIT license and copyright notice.

 ## Todo:
 - Allow for multiple filepath args (can only create one file per command right now)
 - Include ability to assign permissions
+- Put it up on repositories for ease of download.

 #
 ##### &copy; Beau Jean van Bemmel, 2022